 Welcome to South America – probably the most biodiverse continent on the planet!
 There are so many bucket list things to do here, whether that is visiting ancient Inca ruins, spotting leopards in the Pantanal or even dancing salsa on the streets of Colombia.
 Let’s discover all the best places to visit in South America!

 But first… Is South America safe?

 I have travelled around South America several times as a female solo traveller.
 I have fair skin and red hair so look like a typical ‘gringa’.
 Despite this I have never experienced any problems regarding safety in South America.
-Of course unfortunate incidents can happen, but just exercise caution.
+Of course unfortunate incidents can happen, but just exercise caution (here are some great backpacking in South America travel tips to help you out).
 Especially petty crime is common so don’t walk around with your phone in your hand or valuables on display.
 It also really helps if you are able to speak Spanish as many of the local people in South America do not speak English so well.
 If you would like tips for learning a foreign language click here.

 Brazil takes up about half of the South American continent, making it the fifth biggest country in the world!
 Brazil is the only Portuguese speaking country in South America and is one of the world’s most ethnically diverse countries.
 White sand beaches and beautiful colonial towns spread along the coastline, whereas waterfalls, wetlands and rainforests make up a large part of the interior of the country.
 With so many incredible tourist places to visit, Brazil is one of the best countries to visit in South America!